 Volunteers work is carried out using trail building hand tools such as a pulaski, axe, shovel, rake and shears to dig and rake duff and earth, lift and clear rocks and deadfall, and prune roots and shrubs.

-It’s important to note that Alberta Parks only work on official trails.
+It’s important to note that Alberta Parks only work on official designated trails.
 Many trails people use are not official.
 Unofficial trails get no maintenance from Parks.

 If you are interested in greater involvement and inspiring others, consider a leadership role as a Crew Leader and enroll in our Volunteer Crew Leader Training courses normally held in the spring.
 Interested?
 Contact Us.